Haifisch/theos-atomizer/README.md

 # Theos Atomizer

 Build tweaks with theos, through Atom.
 Probably all good to use.
-All it does is set some bash variables and runs 'make package install' Consoles are soooooooo 2013.
+All it does is set some environment variables and runs 'make package install' Consoles are soooooooo 2013.